LAC Colombia Flight 028

-Accident
+Aircraft and accident

+The aircraft involved was a McDonnell Douglas DC-8-55CF operated by LAC Colombia.
+It was built in September 1966 and was originally delivered to Japan Air Lines in 1966 as JA8018.
+It was later delivered to Aeronaves del Peru as OB-R-1200.
+In 1994 the aircraft was delivered to LAC Colombia as HK-2632.
+It was later re-registered to HK-3979.

 At the time of the crash, the weather was reported as good, and visibility was optimal.
 The aircraft was also in excellent technical condition while carrying adequate fuel.
 The aircraft took off around 2:30 p.m. from Luque Airport, bound for Campinas.

 A few minutes after takeoff, the pilot gave control of the plane to his co-pilot, a novice, and began to test the engines.
 One of the left engines was first turned off, causing the aircraft to bank.
 Another engine was then turned off at 500 feet.
 The co-pilot was heard asking the other pilots to stop joking "that way", as the co-pilot retook control of the plane and attempted to climb with two engines turned off.

 Subsequently, two carburetion explosions were heard, indicating that the aircraft was forced to climb so that no air could enter the other engines, meaning that the engines could not operate at full power.
 When they tried to reactivate the two engines, the pilots did not react in time, given that the aircraft had not yet gained much altitude.

-The plane fell to the ground, crashing into a playing field around 2 kilometers (1¼ miles) from the end of the runway in the Mariano Roque Alonso district a few minutes after takeoff.
+The plane fell to the ground, crashing into a playing field around 2 km from the end of the runway in the Mariano Roque Alonso district a few minutes after takeoff.
 The four Colombian crew members died instantly after the crash, along with 18 other people who died on the ground, 13 of whom were children playing soccer in the playing field in which the plane had crashed.
 The crash severely damaged the airline's reputation and finances, leading to the airline ending operations later that year.